-With in-person events temporarily postponed due to health concerns, virtual event platforms have taken center-stage in 2020.
+With in-person events temporarily postponed due to health concerns, virtual event platforms took center-stage in 2020.

-If you’ve been online at all in 2020, you’ve seen an advertisement promoting a virtual event.
+If you’ve been online at all this past year, you’ve seen an advertisement promoting a virtual event.
 It makes sense.
 After all, in-person events are a no-go right now because of COVID-19.
 But maybe you’ve thought to yourself, “What is a virtual event anyway?”

 Virtual events are very similar to in-person ones, except they’re hosted over the internet rather than in a single physical location.
 Still, people show up at an appointed time, listen to speakers, watch entertainers, network with each other… All the regular, in-person event details, except online.

 Oftentimes, virtual event content is recorded and made available to audience members after the event concludes.
 In fact, that’s what we did for Nutshell’s BOUNDLESS 2020 event — you can check out the session recordings on YouTube.

 Here’s the thing, in order to host a virtual event, you’ll need a virtual event platform.
 Let’s dive in:

 A virtual event platform is a tool that will allow you to recreate the vibe of an in-person conference or trade expo over the internet.

 Users should be able to host multiple speakers in both live-streamed and pre-recorded sessions using this kind of software, as well as enable attendees to interact with event hosts at predetermined times.

 This kind of tool is different from a virtual meeting software like Zoom or GoToMeeting.
 Virtual meeting software is designed for small groups to come together in an intimate, face-to-face way — even when participants happen to be miles away from each other.
 These solutions generally featured limited permissions and features as well.